thiblahute/meson-website/Wrap-dependency-system-manual.md

     executable('toplevel_exe', 'prog.c',
       dependencies : foobar_sp.get_variable('foobar_dep'))

+Note that the subproject object is *not* used as the dependency, but rather you need to get the declared dependency from it with `get_variable` because a subproject may have multiple declared dependencies.

 ## Toggling between distro packages and embedded source

 When building distro packages it is very important that you do not embed any sources.
 Some distros have a rule forbidding embedded dependencies so your project must be buildable without them or otherwise the packager will hate you.